ringvold/ots/README.md

 # One-time secret backend and web client

 Inspired by https://github.com/sniptt-official/ots but is not tied to AWS.
 Deployable to any place that can run a container.
 See instructions below for setting up on fly.io.
+Also supports ChaCha20-Poly1305 (ChaPoly) cipher.

+Note: For now encryption for the web client happens on the server.
+The encryption will be moved to the browser.

+## Accompanying cli

+Cli that uses ChaPoly cipher: https://github.com/ringvold/neots

-## Ots cli
+## Ots cli compatibility

 Compatible with the [ots cli](https://github.com/sniptt-official/ots): `brew install ots`.